 Welcome to the Safeti Podcast

-‘Hiring the Right People’ with Adel Lawson
+‘Hiring the Right People to develop your Safety Culture’ with Adel Lawson

 How do you decide if someone will make a positive impact to the safety culture in your organisation?

 In this episode, Adel Lawson takes us through some of the key focus areas that he uses during the hiring process.
 If you are on the opposite side of the table, how do you know what the employer is looking for?
 This podcast will also help you see from the employer’s perspective.

 Adel shares his strategy for selecting the candidates that have the most chance to succeed.
 We talk about the role of behavioural safety, the need for cultural awareness and the importance of getting out of your comfort zone.
 The ‘Hiring the Right People’ podcast will be provide you actionable advice, whether your are the hirer or a prospective candidate.